-Note: When your child or teen has returned to a calm state, a redo can be requested, when possible.
-Only request a redo to encourage learning, never to shame or punish.
+Note: When your child or teen has returned to a calm state, a redo can be requested as a learning opportunity, never to shame.

 Goal: Support your child's or teen's need to regulate.
 Another goal is to prevent a full-blown crisis.